TEXflip/AppliedRoboticsStudentInterface/README.md

 ##### Description

-To selsect the desired Mission change the bool in line 28 in student_interface.cpp
+To select the desired Mission change the bool in line 28 in student_interface.cpp

 - bool MISSION_PLANNING = false; for Mission 1
 - bool MISSION_PLANNING = true; for Mission 2

 **MISSION 1:**
-Victim are chosen in in oreder of their number.
-The robot drives over all victims in order from lowest number to the heighest
+Victim are chosen in order of their number.
+The robot drives over all victims and follows the path from the lowest number to the highest
 <img src="./imgs/Mission_1_simulator.jpeg" width="230">

 **MISSION 2:**

-1. a table with the corresponding distances is created (calculated with smoothed path) [simetric]
+1. a table with the corresponding distances from each waypoint to every other is created (calculated with smoothed path)
    <img src="./imgs/M2Table.jpeg" width="230">

 2. From this table a tree is created which holds each possible combination.
-The cost and the reward is summed to obtain the best desiction.
+The cost and the reward is summed to obtain the best decision.
 When we arrive at a gate node, the result is saved.
    <img src="./imgs/M2Tree.jpeg" width="">

-3. the resulting output vector contains the path with the heighest score = lowest time
+3. the resulting output vector contains the path with the highest score = lowest time
    <img src="./imgs/Mission_2_simulator.jpeg" width="230">

 ##### Returns